 Requirements by degree

-All UMD master's and doctoral students must submit a Graduate Degree Plan (GDP).
-UMD programs do not yet use the GPAS system mentioned in the guides below.
+All UMD master's and doctoral students admitted prior to Fall 2022 must submit a Graduate Degree Plan (GDP).
+Students admitted Fall 2022 or later will use the GPAS system.
+Check with your program or the Graduate Office regarding when to submit your GDP or GPAS Planner.
 Students in the following UMD degree programs should contact their program for information about degree completion steps and deadlines: M Ed, MEEd, MEHS, MPS, MEng, MTAG, and MTRES.
 These programs follow some, but not all, of the steps indicated in the guides.

 All graduate students are required to maintain active status by registering every fall and spring term until their degree is awarded.
 There may be a time when you need to register solely to meet the registration requirement and avoid inactive status.
 Special registration categories are options for keeping your graduate student status active.